 As the legal industry continues to evolve, understanding the business of practicing law has never been more important.
 The structure, personnel and economics of a law firm, and how to properly manage legal projects are all topics that today’s legal graduates must understand to be successful.
 This week-long course offers real-world lessons in the business of practicing law.
 Designed in consultation with legal management leaders with coursework tailored to what graduates need to know, this dynamic module covers topics such as legal management structures, ranging from the sole practitioner to large international firms; law firm personnel and their roles; revenue generation and overhead; and resource management for legal projects.

-Click here to learn more about the Center for Law, Entrepreneurship and Innovation.
+Click here to learn more about the John F. Scarapa Center for Law and Entrepreneurship.